5 Signs of Prescription Drug Abuse

 If you suspect that someone you know may be abusing medications it can be hard to tell.
 There’s no alcoholic breath or misplaced syringe caps to look for after all.

-Fortunately, there are ways to tell.
+Fortunately, there are ways to tell before you contact drug abuse treatment Texas to for rehad for your loved one.
 We’ve compiled the five top signs of prescription drug abuse to help you spot those who might be at risk.

 1. It’s In the Eyes